Berkeley-CS61B/skeleton-sp16/lab14/spec/lab14.md

 Make a copy of your `SawToothGenerator.java` called `StrangeBitwiseGenerator.java`.
 This time, create a temporary variable that is the modulus of the state `&` a copy of the the state right shifted by 3 places.

-For example (your instance variables may be differently named):
+For example (your instance variables may be differently named, and the order of your lines may be different):

         state = state + 1;
         int weirdState = state & (state >>> 3) % period;

-Try playing/drawing the sound (but normalized so that it fits in the range -1.0 to 1.0, as you did in `SawToothGenerator`), and you should see something like the following:
+Important: Make sure you aren't assigning the result of your bitwise operations back to state!
+Try playing/drawing weirdState (but normalized so that it fits in the range -1.0 to 1.0, as you did in `SawToothGenerator`), and you should see something like the following:

 <center>
 ![StrangeBitwise](images/StrangeBitwiseVisualization.png)